SlasshyOverhere/timehooker-browser.extension/README.md

    ```bash
    git clone https://github.com/SlasshyOverhere/timehooker-browser.extension.git
    ```
 2. Open your browser's extension page:
    - **Chrome/Brave**: Navigate to `chrome://extensions/`
    - **Edge**: Navigate to `edge://extensions/`
 3. Enable **Developer Mode** (toggle in top-right corner)
 4. Click **Load unpacked** and select the extension folder
 5. The TimeHooker icon will appear in your toolbar!

 ## 🎮 Usage

-1. Navigate to any website with timers or countdowns
+1. Go to any website with timers or countdowns
-2. Click the TimeHooker extension icon in your toolbar
+2. Click the TimeHooker extension icon
-3. Toggle the switch to enable/disable 1000x acceleration
+3. Toggle to enable/disable 1000x acceleration
-4. Watch time fly! ⚡

-**Note**: To disable acceleration, toggle off and the page will reload to restore normal time.
+4. To disable, toggle off and reload site

 ## 🎯 Use Cases